-Merger and acquisition transactions in Italy are governed by the merger control rules set forth in Law 10th October 1990, No. 287 and are subject to the supervision of a specific authority, the "Autorità Garante della Concorrenza e del Mercato".
-In its capacity as an independent authority, this Autorità carries out its supervisory and regulatory activity merely on the basis of the provisions of law, with no interference by the Italian government.
+Merger and acquisition transactions in Italy are governed by the merger control rules set forth in the Law of 10 October 1990 (No. 287) and are subject to the supervision of the Italian Competition Authority (Autorità Garante della Concorrenza e del Mercato).
+In its capacity as an independent authority, this authority carries out its supervisory and regulatory activity merely on the basis of the provisions of law, with no interference by the Italian government.

-Law 10th October 1990, No. 287 requires prior notification to the Italian anti-trust authority of all mergers and acquisitions exceeding specific turnover thresholds, which are updated every year based on the gross domestic product price deflator index.
-According to the authority's resolution No. 26471, dated 14th March 2017, such prior notification is presently required for mergers and acquisitions which involve companies whose combined turnover in Italy exceeds Euro 499 million and that concern target companies with an aggregate domestic turnover exceeding Euro 50 million.
+Law No. 287 requires prior notification to the Italian anti-trust authority of all mergers and acquisitions exceeding specific turnover thresholds, which are updated every year based on the gross domestic product price deflator index.
+According to the authority's resolution No. 28602, dated 9 March 2021, such prior notification is presently required for mergers and acquisitions which involve (1) companies whose combined turnover in Italy exceeds \in 511m and (2) target companies with an aggregate domestic turnover exceeding \in 31m.
 The Italian anti-trust authority is entitled to prohibit the implementation of any proposed merger or acquisition that, in its opinion, gives rise to or strengthens a dominant position in the national market and, in such a way, eliminates or restricts competition in a material and lasting manner.
 This authority also has the power to impose amendments to its structure aimed at avoiding the occurrence of any anti-competitive impact, which amendments thereby permit the implementation of the transaction.

-Law 10th October 1990, No. 287 contemplates significant fines in the event of a failure to provide the required advance notification.
+Law No. 287 contemplates significant fines in the event of a failure to provide the required advance notification.
 In addition to these fines, in the event that a transaction having an adverse impact on competition is implemented either without the prior notification or in disregard of an express prohibition, the authority is entitled to order the concerned companies to restore the situation which existed prior to the performance of the transaction.

-In contrast with the European Union anti-trust legislation, Law 10th October 1990, No. 287 provides that the parties are entitled to implement a concentration immediately following the filing of the prior notification, without the need to suspend such implementation until the issuance by the anti-trust authority of its decision.
-Pursuant to Section 17 of such Law, however, the Italian authority is entitled to require the suspension of the implementation of the concentration, upon issuance of the decision to initiate proceedings aimed at verifying its compatibility with the anti-trust provisions.
+In contrast with European Union antitrust legislation, Law No. 287 provides that the parties are entitled to implement a concentration immediately following the filing of the prior notification, without the need to suspend such implementation until the issuance by the anti-trust authority of its decision.
+Pursuant to Section 17 of the Law, however, the Italian authority is entitled to require the suspension of the implementation of the concentration upon issuance of the decision to initiate proceedings aimed at verifying its compatibility with the antitrust provisions.
 Notwithstanding the above, it is customary in Italy to set forth the issuance of the anti-trust clearance as a condition precedent to the closing and, as a result, not to implement the concentration until the issuance by the anti-trust authority of its decision.